Igalia/cog/README.md

 [CMake](http://cmake.org): `cmake . && make` should get you started, if your system has the needed [dependencies](#dependencies) installed.

-**Documentation** for `libcogcore` is currently unavailable, and contributions in this regard are very welcome.
+**Documentation** is available at [igalia.github.io/cog](https://igalia.github.io/cog/) but it is currently incomplete.
+Contributions in this regard are very welcome.

 **Bug tracking**: If you have found a bug, take a look at [out issue tracker](https://github.com/Igalia/cog/issues).
 Please see the “[reporting